dyikwong/dyikwong.github.io/README.md

 #### Dates
 The dates of each station are stored separately:
 1. `full_begin` and `full_end` directly reflect the dates given in the .CSV file, used in the popup information.
-However, in order to prevent thre from being errors with the timeline because of incorrectly formatted dates, if the date is not formatted correctly, the actual date used in the timeline differs from the one in the popup.
+However, in order to prevent there from being errors with the timeline because of incorrectly formatted dates, if the date is not formatted correctly, the actual date used in the timeline differs from the one in the popup.
 2. `begin` and `end` are the dates used in the timeline itself.

 If the dates are not formatted such that the first character is not a `1` or a `2` to indicate the year being in 1000s or 2000s, then the date is set to unknown.